definedclarity/carl/doc/modulespec.rst

     etc should be done here so that the system is clean after the module is removed.

+module.init.php
+    A file containing all of the functions necessary to initialize the module.
+    Things like initializing data, clearing caches, etc would go here.
+If the module is installed and active, this file will be loaded and ran, so make sure it's functionality is kept to a minimum, so that it doesn't affect every request's performance.

 module.routes.php
     A file that defines the routes used by this module.
 Only necessary if the module has controllers and views that need to be displayed.
 If the file